North Balgowlah

 North Balgowlah is home to a primary school, Community Centre, park and local shops.

 History

 Balgowlah was named in 1832 after an Aboriginal word meaning north harbour in reference to its position from Port Jackson.

 There are multiple Aboriginal sites in the Manly Dam Memorial Park demonstrating an aboriginal settlement.

-In July 1988 the peace of North Balgowlah was shattered as a local man fired his gun injuring two people leading to a siege which ended when his body was discovered in his burnt out house on Woodbine Street.
+In July 1988 a local man fired his gun injuring two people leading to a siege which ended when his body was discovered in his burnt out house on Woodbine Street.